chrisnoonan98675/site/README.md

       ### Upgrading to XL Deploy 4.5.0 ###

 The solution is to **not** create anchors manually.
 Let Bootstrap create them based on the heading text.

-## To do

-* Limit the list of KB articles, similar to the way they are limited on the product splash pages:
-     * Per category on the KB splash page (XL Deploy, XL Release, etc.)
-     * Per tag on the KB tags page (API, xl-deploy-4.0.x, etc.)
-* Decide how to handle plugin compatibility (e.g. Plugin A 4.0.x is compatible with both Product B 4.0.x and Product B 4.5.x).
-* See if current KB tag formatting is okay and, if not, figure out how to mask them.